 With these measures in place, we have to arrange for colleagues to work from home as much as possible.
 But it is a must for care-givers and chefs to work at our homes.
 You can imagine the challenge of continuing to go to work and to serve under these circumstances and limitations under the pandemic.
-As the person-in-charge of the two homes, I wake up every day to different challenges.
-After more than 10 days, I can share with you all that, I was exhausted, but I was also encouraged, time and again, because of the beautiful pictures that I saw:
+As the person in charge of the two homes, I wake up every day to different challenges.
+After more than ten days, I can share with you all that I was exhausted, but I was also encouraged, time and again, because of the beautiful pictures that I saw:

 My Mother on Her Way

 One early morning after the 5 am curfew, our oldest caregiver rode towards the clouds on her bicycle.
 Her daughter took a picture of her silhouette, praying for her safety, who could not go to work by tuk tuk due to restrictions and had to ride for one hour instead.

 Could I buy some vegetables?

 After the announcement of the closing down of all local markets, the chef and I drove to buy food supplies at once.
 On the car, she asked me shyly: “Could I buy some vegetables for my family while we are at it?”
 “Of course!”
 I said.
 When we were about to pay for our two cartfuls of foodstuff, I saw that she only bought a large pack of salt for herself.
 “Didn’t you say you wanted to get vegetables for your family?”
 I asked.
 “I forgot!” she replied in embarrassment.